Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Introduction

+Optimizing or even analyzing the transient cost of voltage control has long been challenging as this is a nonlinear control problem \cite{shi2021stability}.
+The challenge is further complicated by the fact that exact model of a distribution system is often unknown due to frequent system reconfigurations~\cite{weng2016distributed} and limited communication infrastructure.
 Reinforcement Learning (RL) has emerged as a promising tool to address this challenge.
-One intriguing benefit of RL methods is their model-free character, which means no prior knowledge of the system models is required.
-Further, with the introduction of neural networks to RL, deep reinforcement learning (DRL) has great expressive power and has shown impressive results in learning nonlinear controllers with good transient performance.
-As a result, there has been tremendous interest in using RL for voltage control \cite{9356806,NEURIPS2021_1a672771,9353702,mukherjee2021scalable,9328796,9143169,KOU2020114772,chen2021saver,8892476,wang_data-driven_2020,8944292,9113746,9274529,yeh2022robust} and optimize the transient performance.
+One intriguing benefit of RL methods is their model-free characteristic, which means no prior knowledge of the system models is required.
+Further, with the introduction of neural networks to RL, deep reinforcement learning has great expressive power and has shown impressive results in learning nonlinear controllers with good transient performance.

-Despite the promising attempts, one difficulty in applying RL for voltage control is the lack of stability guarantee.
-Stability, i.e. the ability to maintain at safe operating points under disturbances, is critical to power systems as instability can violate regulatory requirements \cite{regulator} or even lead to catastrophes such as blackouts \cite{haes2019survey}.
-However, off-the-shelf RL algorithms lack provable stability guarantees.
-Even if the learned policy may appear ``stable'' on a training data set, it is not guaranteed to be stable in operation and stability requires explicit characterization.
+Despite the promising attempts, one difficulty in applying RL for voltage control is the lack of stability guarantee~\cite{regulator,haes2019survey}.
+Even if the learned policy may appear ``stable'' on a training data set, it is not guaranteed to be stable in unseen test cases and stability requires explicit characterization.
 Motivated by this challenge, the question we address in this paper is:

-To answer this question, one possible approach is to construct an explicit stability guarantee through Lyapunov theory, which is a systematic framework to analyze the stability of a control system.
-The core idea is to identify a positive definite Lyapunov function of the system's state, with negative derivatives along system trajectories \cite{khalil2002nonlinear}.
-Using Lyapunov functions in RL was first introduced by \cite{perkins2002lyapunov}, but the work does not discuss how to find a candidate Lyapunov function in general, except for a case-by-case construction.
-A set of recent works including \cite{chow2018lyapunov,chang2019neural} have attempted to address this challenge by jointly learning the policy and the Lyapunov function, where \cite{chow2018lyapunov} uses linear programming and \cite{chang2019neural} parameterize the Lyapunov function as neural networks.